 (3) If a subscriber surrenders a receipted ticket, the subscriber is entitled to a full refund from the agent or a further receipted ticket in exchange for the surrendered ticket.

-11. Effect of receipted tickets
+11. Effect of receipted tickets and digital entries

-(1) Subject to subrules (2) and (3), a receipted ticket is generated by the Commission to indicate the details of a valid entry, or of a number of system entries, as appearing on the ticket, have been recorded in the central gaming system records in relation to the numbered lotto draw or draws shown on the ticket.
+(1) Subject to subrules (2) and (3), a receipted ticket or digital entry is generated by the Commission or an authorised provider to indicate the details of a valid entry, or of a number of system entries, as appearing on the ticket or digital entry, have been recorded in the Commission’s central gaming system records in relation to the numbered lotto draw or draws shown on the ticket or digital entry.

-(2) Subrule (1) does not apply to a receipted ticket that —
+(2) Subrule (1) does not apply to a receipted ticket or digital entry that —

-(a) has been surrendered in accordance with rule 10; or
+(a) in the case of a receipted ticket, has been surrendered in accordance with rule 10; or

-(b) is partially invalid because a “consecutive week” option is not allowed for some of the draws on the receipted ticket; or
+(b) is partially invalid because a “consecutive week” option is not allowed for some of the draws on the receipted ticket or digital entry; or

 (c) has, during the selling period for that draw, been found to be invalid as a result of non-compliance with these rules; or